Kyo Kusanagi: Characterization and voice actors

 Kyo's Japanese voice actor Masahiro Nonaka was first called to work in The King of Fighters '94 after meeting sound designer Yasumasa Yamada.
-When first reading of the game, Nonaka had poor impressions of his work, as he believed it would not be as appealing as other SNK IPs.
-Nonaka was inspired by rock singer Yutaka Ozaki, as he was impressed by his rebellious personality, who appealed to Japanese people by writing inspiring lyrics for his songs.
+At first, Nonaka had poor impressions of Yamada's work, as he believed it would not be as appealing as other SNK IPs.
+Nonaka's Kyo was inspired by rock singer Yutaka Ozaki, impressed by his rebellious personality and his appeal to Japanese people for writing inspiring lyrics.
 Seeing the similarities between Ozaki and Kyo's personalities, Nonaka wanted the latter to be like Ozaki.
-Despite the actor's early negative impressions, Nonaka's performance was notoriously well received, as he recalls having several fanletters involving several lines he made the character say, to the point Kyo became a more popular character than those from Art of Fighting and Fatal Fury.
-While recording The King of Fighters: Kyo, Nonaka noticed had a more sensitive side when dealing with his girlfriend Yuki whom the actor favored as coming across as more unique relationships in SNK's works.
-Nonaka related to his character as being young and reckless until he "grew up" in his later appearances.
-He then expressed some difficulty accepting Kyo on the same level.
+Nonaka's performance was well received, as he recalls having several fanletters involving several lines he made the character say, to the point Kyo became a more popular character than those from Art of Fighting and Fatal Fury.
+While recording The King of Fighters: Kyo, Nonaka revealed Kyo's more sensitive side when dealing with his girlfriend Yuki, the relationship which the actor favored for coming across as rather unique amongst SNK's works.
+Nonaka related to his character for being young and reckless until he "grew up" in his later appearances.
 Nonaka befriended Iori's actor Kunihiko Yasui and both noted that despite fans wanting their characters to become friendlier with each other, it did not appear to happen with Nonaka claiming that seems to be more common in action anime.

-Tomoaki Maeno replaced Nonaka for The King of Fighters XIV and said he was putting in all his efforts and expected the fandom to enjoy his work as the new voice of Kyo.
-Maeno noted the impact of Kyo was challenging as he was the main character from a famous series of fighting games.
-He often played the demo of The King of Fighters XIV as Kyo in order to fully appreciate the character.
+Tomoaki Maeno replaced Nonaka for The King of Fighters XIV and said he was putting in all his efforts into the project and hoped the fandom would enjoy it.
+Maeno was somewhat intimidated by the impact of Kyo as the main character from a famous game series.
+He often played The King of Fighters XIV as Kyo in order to fully appreciate the character.
 For The King of Fighters for Girls, Maeno was careful with his performance as he understood how beloved his character is.
 He was careful in his songs and took a liking to the catchphrase "Moetaro?"
-(Got burned?).
+(Japanese: Got burned?).
 Yuichi Nakamura portrayed Kyo in a commercial promoting the cellphone game The King of Fighters All Stars.